lakshmankumar12/rubik_notes/readme.md

 * Double Hdl:
     * Total of 6 Rs
     * It goes same as regular until R-U-R'-U-R
-    * Then instead of UU-R' as in regular, you have U'-R' (this finishes until regular), and one extra round U-R-U2-R'
+    * Then instead of UU-R' as in regular, you have U'-R' (this finishes until regular),
+    * and one extra round U-R-U2-R'.
+If you do the U-R, you will see the U2-R' falling in place.
   ```
     R  U
     R' U